Why aren't leads reaching me? a triage playbook

 Symptom 1.
 Zero leads in the pipeline

 Most likely cause: the cheap-filter stage is rejecting everything.
-Either your ICP is over-narrow (titles too specific, company size too tight, region list too short) or the signal you turned on is producing fewer candidates than you assumed.
+Either your buyer profile is over-narrow (titles too specific, company size too tight, region list too short) or the signal you turned on is producing fewer candidates than you assumed.

 Fix: